paraspell/docs/docs/api/xcmRouter.md

 # XCM Router (SpellRouter☄️)

-Following section covers XCM Router implementation in LightSpell XCM API.
-Users can use XCM Router to perform cross-chain transactions between compatible two chains and receive different assets than assets that were sent.
-This helps with liquidity and user experience as users do not need to perform multiple transactions to achieve the same result.
+The following section covers the XCM Router implementation in the LightSpell XCM API.
+The XCM Router enables cross-chain swaps between two compatible chains while allowing the received assets to differ from the assets sent.
+This approach improves liquidity and overall experience by eliminating the need to perform multiple transactions to achieve the same result.

 For list of supported chains/assets/dexes head over to [List of supported chains](https://paraspell.github.io/docs/supported.html#xcm-router%E2%98%84)

-### Package-less implementation of XCM API Router features into your application
+### Example of package-less implementation of XCM API Router features into your application

 ```ts
 export const submitTransaction = async (